patricklam/plam.new-webpage/content/top/nz-places.md

 Have done Taranaki summit, Around-the-Mountain Circuit, and Atene Skyline.

+Ruapehu is super busy in winter and it is possible to get there late enough that the parking lots are closed.
+I think it's mostly Aucklanders coming to see some snow.

 ### Gisborne & Hawke's Bay

 Napier is not that remote (4h from Wellington); Gisborne much